-

 Varies

 The Boeing Engineering Annual Scholarship is open to students in the College of Engineering.
-Applications received after the priority deadline will still be considered for any remaining awards after the initial selection process has been completed.
+To begin applying for competitive scholarships, you must first be admitted to UAH.
+The priority deadline for submission of this application is December 15, though applications received after this date will still be considered for any remaining awards after the initial selection process has been completed.
+Please visit the scholarship's website for more information or contact the Financial Aid Office at The University of Alabama in Huntsville.

 David O. McCain III and R.L.
 Louisa McCain Engineering Excellence Scholarship